GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - hookingObject : `Enums.HookingObject` -  The hooking object to enable.
+ - hookingObject : `HookingObject` -  The hooking object to enable.
  - timeout : `int` -  The number of seconds to wait for the command to be recieved by the agent.